MSU-Libraries/sandhill/README.md

 #### Configuring email (optional):
 Sandhill has the ability to send emails based on a given error level.

-If you wish to do this, and have included the relavent email variables in the environment step above, you may still need to configure your server in order to send emails from it.
+If you wish to do this, and have included the relevant email variables in the environment step above, you may still need to configure your server in order to send emails from it.
 This includes installing an email server such as postfix.

 For example, if you're using postfix, you would need to edit`/etc/postfix/main.cf` and update the `mynetworks` line to include the docker network's IP range: